Tpawlo/CS-230-OP/README.md

 How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?

+When designing my software, I felt that paying extra close attention to the design document and the client's requests helped me stay focus on what needed to be done.
+I took the prompt with the requests and requirements and added them to the design document.
+This document was where I wrote and organized all of the tasks I had to do to complete the program in a way that would satisfy the client.
+I then used the design document to "check-off" the items as I finished coding them.
+I found that this helped me understand what had to be done and stay focused on completeing them.
+I think a design document is a tool I will be using often in my future software application designs.